Creating an Order Form

 When linking to an order form you might want to pre-select a certain service for the user depending on the link they clicked.
-With SPP you can do that by adding an URL parameter ?field_x=service_id.
+With SPP you can do that by adding an URL parameter ?field_123=service_id.

 Here’s how the new URL might look:

-In the example above two services with IDs 12 and 14 would be selected.
+In the example above two services with IDs 123 and 321 would be selected.
 You can also pre-select quantity and service variant:

 Another use of this feature is when you want to link a form with a coupon code already applied: